LoopKit/looptips/docs/how-to/overrides.md

 * The [*Custom Preset*](https://loopkit.github.io/loopdocs/operation/features/overrides/) icon allows you select an existing named preset or create a new one
     * *Custom presets* allow you to adjust the target or the insulin needs sensitivity or both and provide a name so you can save and reuse that preset again.

-* For Loop version 2, and for the *twiist* commercial system, the *Custom Preset* icon is used for the *Workout* feature which only enables the user to change the target and not the insulin sensitivity.
+* In an older version of Loop (version 1.9), and for the *twiist* commercial system, the *Custom Preset* icon is used for the *Workout* feature which only enables the user to change the target and not the insulin sensitivity.

 *Loop* will indicate that an override target is active by showing a darker blue bar on the glucose chart showing the duration and location of the target.